Eden Auerbach Ofrat: Biography

 Eden Auerbach Ofrat was born in Jerusalem in 1979, daughter of art historian Gideon Ofrat and photographer Aliza Auerbach.
 During her childhood years, Eden studied at the Jerusalem Open Experimental School “Hanisuii”.
-From 1999 to 2000, Eden studied at Tel Aviv University’s Department of Film and Television.
-Between 2000 to 2004, Eden studied in the Art Department at Bezalel School of the arts, Jerusalem, after which, In 2008, she spent one year studying at Goldsmiths College at the University of London.
-From 2010 to 2012, Eden studied in the master’s program at Bezalel.
+From 1999 to 2000, Eden studied at Tel Aviv University's Department of Film and Television.
+Between 2000 and 2004, Eden studied in the Art Department at Bezalel School of the arts, Jerusalem, after which, in 2008, she spent one year studying at Goldsmiths College at the University of London.
+From 2010 to 2012, Eden studied in the master's program at Bezalel.
 Since her undergraduate studies, Eden has exhibited her work in many museum exhibitions (The Israel Museum, The Museum on the Seam, The Tel Aviv Museum, The Petah Tikvah Museum of Art, etc.) and group exhibitions in many galleries and festivals in Israel and abroad.
 From 2005 to 2009, Eden was one associated with Noga Gallery in Tel - Aviv.
-Eden’s video and installation works are in the collection of the Israel Museum and private collections in Israel and abroad.
+Eden's video and installation works are in the collection of the Israel Museum and private collections in Israel and abroad.